Behind the Design: Michael Eden

 His career has taken him from Blackburn, where looking out over roof-tops triggered his love of design, pattern, colour and texture; to Boston where he spent last summer on a residency exploring the possibilities of ceramic 3D printing.

-The team at Fluxaxis, Stage One’s sister company, have been lucky enough to work with Michael and last year produced eighteen 3D printed pieces for his exhibition ‘Form and Transform’.
+The team at Fluxaxis, Stage One’s sister company, have been lucky enough to work with Michael with their 3D printing service.
+They brought Michael’s design to life, 3D printing 18 pieces for his exhibition ‘Form and Transform’.
 Jake Augur, Fluxaxis Production Manager, joins the conversation which took place at Michael’s studio in the South Lakes.

 You can listen to the podcast here.
 Further links can be found in the show notes